 - PREP THE PAN FOR RIBS AND TOP WITH FOIL - 5 MINUTES

 - COOK SHORT RIBS IN THE COVERED PAN IN THE SMOKER - 2 HOURS

 - REMOVE RIBS FROM SMOKER & LET RIBS REST - 20 MINUTES

 The whole process takes about 5 hours from start to finish.
 So for example, if you want to eat dinner at 5 pm then you need to start your charcoal smoker at noon.
-The ribs will go on the grate at 1 pm and cook for 2 hours.
-You will then prep a pan and get them in there so they cook covered for 2 more hours.
-Then they will come out of the smoker and rest a bit and should be ready around 5 pm.
+The ribs will go on the grate at 1 pm and so on.

 Ingredients for Beef Short Ribs on the Smoker

 This recipe only requires a few ingredients.
 When using English-cut short ribs and a wonderful combination of seasonings for a rub you cannot go wrong with this recipe.
 The seasoned outer crust is crunchy and caramelized yet the inside is smokey and delicate all for a perfect savory bite.

 The most important thing is to make sure you have good quality beef short ribs.
 If you are lucky enough to find that at Costco or your local butcher shop, grab some to make this recipe.
 I also subscribe to ButcherBox and smoke pork ribs from them all the time.

 For this short rib recipe, I am using what is called English cut.
 Using something else like a thin-cut flanken short rib will not work for this recipe.
 To find out more about other cuts, check out Beef Ribs - The Different Cuts.